SilasReinagel/silasreinagel.github.io/static/delivering/C8_scrum_good_and_bad.md

 ## Bad Result: Scrum Masters

-While it's good to have knowledgable members of the team who can help with managing the project, it's potentially dangerous to have someone whose key role is to ensure the team follows Scrum by the book.
+While it's good to have knowledgeable members of the team who can help with managing the project, it's potentially dangerous to have someone whose key role is to ensure the team follows Scrum by the book.

 Everyone on the team should understand how the project is being managed.
 Everyone on the team should have skin the game.

 It's dangerous to have someone who isn't involved in delivering the project on the project team, since, in practice, they are often more interested in making pretty reports than in helping the project succeed.

 Just as no middle-managers are really needed for a project to thrive, there is a fine line around dedicated project management roles and mentalities.
-Anyone who is a project manager whose #1 goal and responsbility isn't delivering the project is either deadweight or a threat to the project.
+Anyone who is a project manager whose #1 goal and responsibility isn't delivering the project is either deadweight or a threat to the project.

 It's a tough tension to resolve.